edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ## Quick Start {/*quick-start*/}

-The quickest way to get started is to
+The quickest way to get started is by performing the following steps:

 1. Add the following script tag to each of your pages: